-Use standard stabilization(lift) points, as shown to the right.
+Use standard stabilization(lift) points, as shown beside.
 Always be sure to connect to a structural member of the vehicle and avoid placing cribbing under high voltage cables, and other areas not normally considered acceptable.

 4.3 Extraction tools and procedure